Burj Ran Singh

 Burj Ran Singh (ਬੁਰਜ ਰਣ ਸਿੰਘ, Shahmukhi and بر ج رن سنگھ), also spelled as Burj Ran Singh Wala, is a village in the Chunian Tehsil of Kasur District in West Punjab (Pakistan).
 It is named after third Chief of Nakai Misl Sardar Ran Singh Nakai.

 Geography

 Burj Ran Singh is located at 30.9367°N 74.1371°E in the Chunian Tehsil of Kasur District in Punjab, Pakistan.
 During British rule it used to fall under Lahore District.

 Personalities

 Syed Ali Hussain Naqvi a landlord and a politician also belongs to the village.

 Syed Sakhawat Ali Naqvi a landlord and a well known lawyer also belongs to the village.

-Jagga Jatt, a heroic rebel of Punjab, belongs to this village. see Jagat Singh Jagga for more references.
+Jagga Jatt, a heroic rebel of Punjab, belongs to this village. see Jagat Singh Goraya for more references.
 He is known as the Robin Hood of Punjab.
 His daughter still alive and lives in 'Vanwala Anu' village of Sri Muktsar Sahib district of East Punjab.
 She is 90+ now.